Youth homelessness is at crisis point

 Helping young people out of crisis to reach their full potential

 All forms of homelessness significantly reduce after engaging in BYS programs.

-Despite the challenges of increased demand, COVID-19, and flooding impact on housing availability in 2021-22, young people’s rates of homelessness decreased by 21% after accessing BYS support.
-Young people living in stable, suitable housing nearly tripled from 22% to 64% after support.
+Despite the intensifying housing and homelessness crisis, young people’s rates of homelessness decreased by 54% after accessing BYS support.
+Young people living in stable, suitable housing nearly tripled from 24% to 68% after support.